 Why is an incident still active if I remediated?
 How do I verify the footholds have been removed?

 On occasion, you may notice an incident is in the "active" state when you thought it was remediated.
 These usually occur with two groups of persistence mechanisms: User Registry Values and Services/Scheduled Tasks.

 User registry values are the most common to be found in this "active" state after remediation.
 The reason for this is how we handle user roaming profiles.
 We have had issues in the past with footholds being remediated, and then a roaming profile would re-add the foothold.
 As such, we don’t update the user-specific data until we can verify the user’s profile is active (i.e., when the user logs in).
 Once Huntress verifies the user's profile is loaded and the foothold has been removed, it will be reflected in the Huntress Dashboard.
-This is why we add a note to remediation direction advising having the user logged in when removing user-specific registry values.
+This is why we add a note to remediation direction advising having the user logged in when removing user-specific registry values, otherwise remediation will fail.

 Remediated services and scheduled tasks appearing as "active" are much less common, but do occur occasionally.
 There are instances where Windows will mark a task or service for deletion and remove the task /service from the GUI, but has not removed the service from the system.
 These tasks/services that are marked for deletion will be removed when the system reboots.
 If you believe a service or scheduled task has been remediated, reboot the system, if you can, and it should be removed from Huntress the next time the host checks-in.